Guided tours and groups

 The Ehrensvärd Society offers various guided and themed tours as well as an orienteering quiz, in addition to combination packages covering everything Suomenlinna has to offer.
-School groups may also book an complete camp package from the Ehrensvärd Society, including, for example, museum visits, guided tours, meals and water bus transport.
+School groups may also book a complete camp package from the Ehrensvärd Society, including, for example, museum visits, guided tours, meals and water bus transport.

 The programmes offered by the Hostel Suomenlinna introduce the nature of the islands, camping in the area as well as adventures in the historical surroundings.
-In addition, groups may include a visit to one of Helsinki’s popular class trip destinations in their field trip programme.
+In addition, groups may include a visit to one of Helsinki’s most popular class trip destinations in their field trip programme.
 For schools in the Helsinki metropolitan area, the camp centre offers shorter trips, for example 24-hour trips with a one night stay, or educational programmes focusing on the nature or history of Suomenlinna, lasting for the duration of a normal school day.
 The Camp School Centre offers packages that include accommodation and meals in addition to the programme.

-Student groups can dine in the restaurants in Suomenlinna.
+Student groups can dine at the restaurants in Suomenlinna.
 Meals should be booked in advance.
 Cafés and restaurants will provide more information on the available meal packages.
 Visitors may enjoy their packed lunches in the yellow picnic shed, dating from the period of the Russian rule.